girng/.selectVS.eachVS.count/README.md

 ### Final Thoughts
  - Looks like the old fashion .each iterator and .count are beasts!
 Assuming the benchmark is not skewed and correct (please submit a new PR to fix)
  - Also seems like, sometimes developers can fall into the trap of using `.select`.
-However, if you just need to rely on obtaining the size of elements, `.count`, and `.each` are much faster.
+However, if you just need to obtain the size of a hash / array, `.count`, and `.each` are much faster.

 ### Contributing
  - This is still a work in progress, if you can enhance this benchmark please submit a PR or issue, thanks!